ggaka6god/orBit/README.md

 We do not own any of the sprites, tilesets, music or sfx presented in this game.
 Authors credited below

--Player sprites:
+- Player sprites:
 https://jesse-m.itch.io/jungle-pack

--Tilesets & songs:
+- Tilesets & songs:
 https://ansimuz.itch.io/sunnyland-forest
 https://soumitrashewale.itch.io/sunnyland

--SFX were generated with BFXR
+- SFX were generated with BFXR https://www.bfxr.net/
-https://www.bfxr.net/

 ## License